2001 QW322

 In 2008, work was published showing that the binary has an extraordinarily long orbital period (for a binary trans-Neptunian object, asteroid or minor planet) of about 17 years.
 The orbital radius is also remarkably high (105,000 to 135,000 km) while the eccentricity is unusually low (< 0.4).
 All of these parameters are in the extremes of their normal ranges for such objects.
-The wide spacing and low eccentricity conspire to make the system prone to disruption, and its lifetime is estimated to be in the order of another billion years.
+The wide spacing and low eccentricity make the system prone to disruption, and its lifetime is estimated to be in the order of another billion years.